-28 Recycled Water
+29 Recycled Water

 Recycled water will be in use at Bloomdale for toilet flushing and garden usage.
 All residents are required to connect to this service to reduce the consumption of potable water.
-For more information, please refer to Western Water's website (www.westernwater.com.au).

-29 Energy Ratings
+30 Energy Ratings

 It is the applicant's responsibility when building a home to comply with Victoria's energy rating requirements.
 Dwelling designs should be assessed by a licensed energy rating company, and they in turn will make recommendations regarding insulation and other resource saving measures.
 Dwellings must achieve the minimum standard as currently legislated.